paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/01.grade-book/02.Gradebook-setup/docs.md

 ![](gradebook-setup-11.png)
 ![](gradebook-setup-12.png)

-Now, I have added another category for mid-term exams with two midterms, and a Final Exam.
+Now, I have added another category for midterm exams with two midterms, and a Final Exam.
 Again, notice the weights are not correct, but Moodle has adjusted them to total 100.

 ![](gradebook-setup-9.png)